Welcome to the website of De Vlieger Windmill in Voorburg

-The board of the Molen de Vlieger Foundation, after careful investigation, had to conclude that unfortunately not all conditions for reopening the mill can be met because of. the Covid19 (Corona) Virus.
+The board of the Molen de Vlieger Foundation had to conclude, after careful consultation, that unfortunately not all conditions for reopening the mill can be met in connection with the Covid19 (Corona) Virus.
 We would like to take you on a virtual tour, so that you can still enjoy Molen de Vlieger. click here

 De Vlieger Windmill is a polder mill, built in 1621 to drain the Veen- en Binckhorst polder.
 With its scoop wheel, measuring more than 5 metres in diameter, it can drain up to a metre of water from the polder.
 Nowadays, however, the polder is drained by an electrically driven pumping station elsewhere in Voorburg.
 De Vlieger Windmill is still fully operational, though, and runs regularly.